 You could choose a few, but I’m going with Smush.

 This plugin compresses and optimizes your images automatically.

-With it, you can use plenty of images on your pages and posts, while keeping your load times quick.
+Once installed, Smush provides the perfect balance, meaning you can use plenty of images on your pages and posts without compromising load times.

 It’s a win-win.